ar-51/ar-51.github.io/docs/Room and Camera Setup.md

 ### Diverse Viewing Angles
-* Avoid redundant information by placing cameras at different spots and angles.
+* Placing cameras in the same spot offers no benefit.
+Position them at different locations and angles for better coverage and accuracy.
-* Lack of diversity in viewing angles can lead to degraded image quality.
+*Lack of diversity in viewing angles can lead to degraded image quality.

 A setup with a lack of diversity in viewing angles can cause degradation in quality.
 {: .warning }

 ### Minimize Dead Space
 * Position cameras to avoid capturing excessive ceiling space.
 * Avoid pointing cameras directly at the ceiling or floor to minimize dead space.

 Placing a camera on the ceiling and pointing it straight down is not recommended.
 {: .warning }

 ### Reduce camera tilt
-* Try to reduce camera tilt as much as possible.
+* Keep cameras as parallel to the ground as possible to maintain image quality.

-Severe camera tilt can result in reduced image quality.
+Severe camera tilt, even when cameras are placed on a truss or small platform, can result in reduced quality.
 {: .warning }

 ## Use Live-Feed from OMS to get a feedback